• Skip to primary navigation

 If you don’t have an instant-read thermometer, now is the perfect time to get one since we’ll be going into the holiday season.
 You can find them just about anywhere for 12 to 20 bucks.

 I hope you enjoy these air fryer chicken quarters!
 If you make them, please leave a comment.
-We’d love to hear what you think. 🙂
+I’d love to hear what you think. 🙂

 image of plated golden air fryer chicken quarter with a kale salad, lemon wedge and a fork on a white plate